Capital Gains Tax Calculator India - Calculate LTCG & STCG Tax Online

 What is the difference between STCG and LTCG?

 STCG (Short-Term Capital Gains) applies to assets held for a short period, while LTCG (Long-Term Capital Gains) applies to assets held longer.
 For equity shares and equity mutual funds, short-term means less than 12 months.
-For property, it's less than 24 months.
-Tax rates differ: STCG on equity is taxed at 15%, while LTCG on equity exceeding ₹1 lakh is taxed at 10%.
+For property and gold, it is less than 24 months.
+Tax rates differ: STCG on equity is taxed at 20%, while LTCG on equity exceeding ₹1.25 lakh is taxed at 12.5% (post Budget 2024).

 How is capital gains tax calculated on property?

 For property held less than 24 months, STCG is taxed as per your income tax slab.
-For property held more than 24 months, LTCG is taxed at 20% with indexation benefit, which adjusts the purchase price for inflation.
-You can also claim exemptions under Section 54, 54EC, or 54F by reinvesting in another property or specified bonds.
+For property held more than 24 months, LTCG is taxed at 12.5% without indexation (post Budget 2024).
+For properties purchased before 23 July 2024, you can opt for 20% with indexation.
+You can claim exemptions under Section 54, 54EC, or 54F by reinvesting in another property or specified bonds.

 What is indexation in capital gains?